Advertisements

 2. Setting stops in a trending market is relatively easy compared to setting them in a ranging market.

-Stop with Hand-Drawn Support
+Stop with Hand-Drawn Resistance

 You can use the gold line as a secondary stop if you are stopping out a multi-lot position in tranches.
 In other words, let’s say you have 4 lots.
-You stop out one lot on the stochastic oscillator heading south.
-You stop out another two lots when the parabolic SAR and the moving average crossover occurs the next period.
+You stop out one lot on the stochastic oscillator heading north.
+You stop out another two lots when the parabolic SAR and the moving average crossover occurs in the next period.
 But you hang on to your one remaining lot until the gold line is crossed.

 Fibonacci Retracement Stop

-Fibonacci retracement works in sync with the hand-drawn support line.
+Fibonacci retracement works in sync with the hand-drawn support line

 Trading Plan Stops